vik-s/quartz/content/literature/B-Forte-2022.md

 The key point here is that *every time you touch a note, you leave it a bit more discoverable for your future self*.

 ### EXPRESS

+This is the final stage of the [[notetaking]] process that you have been working towards.
+All of those notes mean nothing if you do not create something with them.
+Notes are not meant to be collected, but used to create something new and different.

+Break down the work that is to be done into smaller sized [[intermediate packets]].
+They are individual concrete blocks that make up your work.
+There are 5 kinds of intermediate packets that you can use in your work.
+- Distilled notes - Books or notes you have read, that are broken down to its essence using the [[progressive summarization]] technique
+- Outtakes - ideas that didnt make it in a previous project
+- Work in process - documents created during past projects
+- Final deliverables - Completed projects that can kick off something new
+- Documents created by others -  work created by others that you can use as a starting point for your own work

+The main idea here is no matter what form of material you use as a starting point, you should use that as a template for your own work, while giving credit where it is due.
+So, always look around you for work that you have already done, or work others did that you can use as a template.

+This is a powerful idea that is very applicablle in the workplace and in creative endeavors.
+Did an employee use a really nice  format of representing data?
+Ask him/her if it is okay if you reuse their method.
+Did you hear a good beat or riff?
+Use that as a starting point, and play with the tune adding your own flavor to it.

+There are several advantages to using intermediate packets:
+- You are working on a small chunk of work at a time.
+You are less prone to interruptions, and will likely get that chunk of work done.
+- You will be ready to work at a moments notice because you know you can finish off a small chunk of work, instead of waiting for a time when you can fully concentrate.
+- You can collect feedback on smaller chunks of work, instead of going through with the whole thing and finding out it does not meet requirements.
+- You will have many such chunks collected over time that you can easily reuse them in future work.

+When you break up a project into intermediate packets, ask yourself: "How do I assemble each of these components without having to make them myself?"